DuckProjects/Auto-Deploy-Anonymous-VPN/README.md

 - TO BE FIXED : Port 68 UDP -> Bind DNS Server ? / Port 953 TCP -> ?
 - TO BE FIXED : Identify the SSH port and open it to the Internet through iptables when SSH user not created by the script
 - ENHANCEMENT : Add function to keep previous iptables records
+- TO BE FIXED : Find a better way to ask for SSH user password
+- ENHANCEMENT : Add uninstalling function
 - README : (Add Tips & Tricks to enhance server anonimity/security)

 New ideas welcome !